Woutitit/woutitit.github.io/articles/how-to-hard-hit-edm.md

 And then also like how the lead underneath it also looks like that but again thats becaus you hear a lot of white noise layer in the top-end of that lead actually so its gonna also look like that and thus together its obviously gonna reinforice even more to be looking like that.

+Like the lead is not needed to make top-end look like that but it does reinforce it in this case but again not neede like u can also just have perc there and shit but again u dont want too many layers either just a few main loud ones cuz too hard to balance them all being same loudness.

 IDK about any mastreing cuz it does seem already quite compressed as well.

 Also look at this there is so liitle dynamic range in any of these clips: